Country _ Name

 Attitude of the country towards modern payment services

-In North Macedonia, provision of payment services is a regulated activity, currently provided by banks and financial companies which are holders of a relevant license.
-The applicable legislation provides for concrete activities which can be conducted by banks and financial companies, respectively.
-While banks have a much wider scope of activities (including, among others, acceptance of deposits and other repayable sources of funds, lending in the country and abroad, trading in securities etc.), financial companies can carry out activities such as loan approval, credit card issuance and administration, factoring and issuance of guarantees, and can also provide advice in relation to the abovementioned activities, as well as lend movable and immovable property to third parties.
+In North Macedonia, provision of payment services is a regulated activity, currently possible to be provided by banks, saving houses, branches of foreign banks, payment institutions, institutions for electronic money and financial companies which are holders of a relevant license.
+The Law on Payment Services and Payment Systems (“Law”) also recognizes several other entities as potential providers of payment services, although they are rarely used as such in practice, these include: (i) The National Bank of the Republic of North Macedonia (“NBRM”) when it does not act with monetary authority in accordance with the law regulating its organization and operations; (ii) the Treasury of the Republic of North Macedonia;(iii) the Treasury of the Health Insurance Fund of the Republic of North Macedonia and (iv) the European Central Bank and the EU central bank and the central banks from EU member states, when they are not acting under monetary authority.
+The applicable legislation provides for concrete activities which can be conducted by banks, saving houses, branches of foreign banks, payment institutions, institutions for electronic money and financial companies, respectively.
+Banks have a much wider scope of activities (including, among others, acceptance of deposits and other repayable sources of funds, lending in the country and abroad, trading in securities etc.).
+Payment institutions and institutions for electronic money can provide a certain range of payment services and some credit-lines/overdrafts as short-term loans exclusively for payments.
+Financial companies can carry out activities such as loan approval, credit card issuance and administration, factoring and issuance of guarantees, and can also provide advice in relation to the abovementioned activities, as well as lend movable and immovable property to third parties.

-North Macedonia has recognised the need for modernisation of the financial sector and is working towards creating an environment which will allow for modern and alternative payment services to enter the market.
-Currently, a draft Law on Payment Services and Payment Systems (Draft Law) has been prepared and is expected to enter into parliamentary procedure by the end of Q1 of 2022.
-A significant number of directives and regulations of the European Union in the field of payment are transposed in the Draft Law, which will expand the list of payment service providers and payment services, and better regulate the relations between payment service providers and their users.
-Most importantly, the Draft Law will open the gates for new players, namely those in the FinTech sector, in order to provide easier, faster, and cheaper payment methods.
-The banks as current providers of financial services will be digitalised, and the market for payment services will be liberalised by allowing entrance to payment institutions and electronic money institutions (which are not banks) and which will offer new and innovative ways of payment.
-Additionally, payment service fees will become more transparent and comparable, and interbank payment card fees will be limited.
+North Macedonia has recognized the need for modernization of the financial sector and is working towards creating an environment which will allow for modern and alternative payment services to enter the market.
+In 2022 the new Law on Payment Services and Payment Systems was adopted and entered into force in January 2023.
+A significant number of directives and regulations of the European Union in the field of payment are transposed in the Law, which provides a list of payment service providers and payment services, and provides a better regulation of the relations between payment service providers and their users.
+Most importantly, the Law opens the gates for new players, namely those in the FinTech sector, in order to provide easier, faster, and cheaper payment methods.
+The banks were previously the only relevant providers of payment services, and now the market for payment services is liberalized by allowing the entrance of payment institutions and electronic money institutions (which are not banks) and which are offering new and innovative ways of payment.
+Additionally, payment service fees are now more transparent and comparable.

 In December 2020, the NBRM conducted a FinTech survey, the results of which were published in a feasibility study, assessing the feasibility of implementing FinTech in North Macedonia.
 The aim of this survey was to understand the current landscape for the development of FinTech and alternative finance in North Macedonia while assessing the opportunities, barriers and challenges presented for innovation and new market participants.
 The survey found that 89% of the participants (from both the banking and non-banking sector) agree that there is a need for FinTech, which will bring greater levels of financial accessibility, more competition, bigger choice and benefits for individual consumers and small businesses.